Lalitham Sundaram: Filming

-The principal photography of the film began in February 2020 at Peermade and Vandiperiyar The film was planned to be shot on a single schedule, but the shooting came to a sudden hault due to the COVID-19 Pandemic in March, 2020.
+The principal photography of the film began in February 2020 at Peermade and Vandiperiyar The film was planned to be shot on a single schedule, but the shooting came to a sudden halt due to the COVID-19 pandemic in March 2020.
 The crew had completed about half of the shooting before the lockdown.
-After about nine month's lockdown, the shooting was resumed in December 2020.
-As there was a long gap between the two schedules the director says that all the actors had to begin from the scratch again.
+After about nine month of lockdown, the shooting was resumed in December 2020.
+As there was a long gap between the two schedules, the director says that all the actors had to begin from the scratch again.
 The second schedule was shot in Peermade and Ernakulam.
 The filming was wrapped up in January 2021.